InterFair: Debiasing with Natural Language Feedback for Fair Interpretable Predictions: Introduction

-Here, we propose \ours{}, a modular interactive framework that (1) enables users to provide natural language feedback at test time to balance between task performance and bias reduction, (2) provides explanations of how a particular input token contributes to the task performance and exposing bias, and finally (3) achieves better performance than a trained model on full-text input when augmented with feedback obtained via interactions.
+In this paper, we propose \ours{}, a modular interactive framework that (1) enables users to provide natural language feedback at test time to balance between task performance and bias mitigation, (2) provides explanations of how a particular input token contributes to the task performance and exposing bias, and finally (3) achieves better performance than a trained model on full-text input when augmented with feedback obtained via interactions.